 6.36.6 Implications for language design and evolution

-In future language design and evolution activities, consider a standardized set of mechanisms for detecting and treating error conditions, so that all languages to the extent possible could use them.
-This does not mean that all languages should use the same mechanisms as there should be a variety, but each of the mechanisms should be standardized.
+In future language design and evolution activities, consider a standardized set of mechanisms for detecting and treating error conditions, so that all languages to the extent possible can use them.
+This does not mean that all languages use the same mechanisms, as there will be a variety, but that each of the mechanisms be standardized.

 6.37 Type-breaking reinterpretation of data [AMV]